 - 2 cups frozen mixed vegetables (thawed)

-- Preheat oven to 375F and spray a 6 cup jumbo muffin pan with non-stick cooking spray.
+- Preheat oven to 375F.
+Spray the wells and rims of a jumbo 6-cup muffin pan with non-stick cooking spray.

 - Cut six 4" and six 6" circles out of your pie crusts.
 Fit the larger circles into the muffin cups.